This page is an introduction to Missouri's liverworts, with an overview of the group, their life cycle, and how to identify them.

 Similar species: Several organisms can be mistaken for liverworts, especially since some liverworts might be mistaken for mosses!
 Here are some lookalikes.

 - Missouri has 4 species of hornworts (division Anthocerotophyta) that might be mistaken for liverworts or mosses.
-Hornworts are named for their horn-shaped sporophytes (reproductive structures).
-Except for the pointed, rather thickened sporophyte, the body of the plant (the gametophyte) resembles liverworts or mosses.
-(These are not the same as the hornwort, also called coon's tail, that is so common as a submerged plant in lakes and other aquatic habitats; it is a vascular plant.)
+Hornworts are named for their horn- or bullet-shaped sporophytes (reproductive structures).
+Except for the pointed, rather thickened sporophyte, the main body of the hornwort resembles liverworts or mosses.
+(These are not the same as the "hornwort" that commonly grows as a submerged plant in lakes and other aquatic habitats; that species, also called coon's tail, is a vascular plant.)

 - Certain lichens have forms similar to liverworts, especially to some of the leafy liverworts.
 Lichens are composite organisms formed from specific combinations of fungi and algae.
 They have a drier texture than liverworts and lack the specific anatomy mentioned above.